arnard76/topics-tutor-prototype/README.md

 ![](https://topics-tutor-prototype.vercel.app/phase2-tutoring.png)

 There is no actual tutor!
-Behind the scenes it is simply a research answering the questions because we are using the Wizard-of-Oz technique.
+Behind the scenes it is simply a researcher answering the questions because we are using the Wizard-of-Oz technique.
 This is so we can evaluate the UI without creating a Socratic AI model, resulting in faster feedback!

 The WoZ researcher answering the questions does so through the WoZ page available at [`/tutor/wizard-of-oz`](https://topics-tutor-prototype.vercel.app/tutor/wizard-of-oz).